lbogdan/ramblings-drafts/vue-eslint-prettier.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

 This is very useful to be run as a commit hook so that teams can stay confident that all committed code is consistent with the agreed-upon linting rules.
-It can also be used to auto-fix the whole project code-base at once.
+It can also be used to auto-fix the whole project codebase at once.
 We'll talk more about auto-fixing in a bit.

 ### Linting during development